alexandrenpl/agendo_inactive/README.md

 # Inactive Users per Equipment

 This Python script identifies users who haven't used certain lab equipment in the past X months, based on a CSV export from a booking system (e.g., Agendo).
+The input file is a report named  *Last user activity*.

 ## ⚙️ Features